How to Study English

 The infinitive phrase can perform three functions as a noun, adjective or adverb.

-An appositive phrase renames, means the same thing as or further explains another noun
+An appositive phrase renames, means the same thing as or further explains another noun or pronoun and are usually placed beside what they rename.

 A clause is an organized group of English Words